FAQs

 CMRITO protects the public by ensuring that only qualified MRITs are registered with CMRITO and able to practise the profession in Ontario.
 Medical imaging or radiation therapy departments who need additional support may employ ‘assistants’ in their departments to fill employment and service gaps or to help with patient throughput.
 The roles and responsibilities of these positions are hospital/ facility specific.

-The legislative framework permits individuals to work in a supportive role, provided that the individuals do not perform any of the clinical activities restricted to CMRITO members.
+The legislative framework permits individuals to work in a supportive role, provided that the individuals do not perform any of the clinical activities restricted to CMRITO registrants.

-Unless the individual is registered with CMRITO, they are not legally authorized to apply a form of energy or perform any of the controlled acts authorized to CMRITO members.
+Unless the individual is registered with CMRITO, they are not legally authorized to apply a form of energy or perform any of the controlled acts authorized to CMRITO registrants.

 Therefore, an assistant or unregistered technologist cannot: